 Renewals are currently on hold, per Executive Order 20-10, for the following professions: medicine and surgery (MDs), osteopathic physicians (DOs), advanced practice nursing, emergency medical services, mental health and social work, nursing, osteopathy, pharmacy, perfusion, psychology, respiratory care, and surgical assistants.

 If you hold a license in one of the above professions, you will not be receiving a renewal notice at this time.
 Your license will not expire on the original expiration date; expiration dates for professions listed above will be extended to 12.31.2020. *This expiration date may need to be adjusted if the state of emergency continues longer*.
-You can print a wallet card to verify the extended expiration date at dhhs.ne.gov/lookup.
+When the expiration date is extended (approximately 30 days prior to the curent expiration date), you will be able to print a wallet card to verify the extended expiration date at dhhs.ne.gov/lookup.

 When the state of emergency is lifted, the Licensure Unit will send renewal notices to all licensees.
 You will then have 90 days to renew by: